-WiFi is a nice convenience is has some disadvantaged: It is half duplex, meaning it can only send or receive, not both.
+WiFi is a nice convenience although it does have some disadvantages: It is half duplex, meaning it can only send or receive, not both.
 It can vary the speed depending on the interference.
-It add some delay to the device.
+It adds some delay to the device.
 Ethernet is full duplex and full speed with no delay.

 The GigaCenter router have many lights that will flash when they are passing data.
 That is normal.
 There is a service light that should be green when it is operating.
 If this service light is red, please contact our office.
 The GigaSpire router lights have been replaced by a single light that will be blue for normal operation or red to indicate there is a service issue.
 If there is a red light, please contact our office.